-Polanski spent much of the Second World War in a ghetto in Cracow; his pregnant mother died in Auschwitz and he, a child, was left to wander the death-ridden Polish streets on his own.
-One could search here for clues as to why his subsequent films are as they are; but either way, Polanski is best known for his ‘eerie’ works – films abounding in unresolved tensions, where the ‘shock effect’ grows slowly until a startling climax.
+Polanski spent much of the Second World War in a ghetto in Krakow; his pregnant mother died in Auschwitz and he, still a child, was left to wander the death ridden Polish streets on his own.
+You could search here for clues, as to why his subsequent films are as they are; but either way, Polanski is best known for his ‘eerie’ works – films abounding in unresolved tensions, where the ‘shock effect’ grows slowly into a startling climax.

-Kieślowski is a painter of emotions, a director defined by his sensitivity towards the human condition; he shows, rather than tells, with an impeccable attention to detail.
-Melancholy settings – both spiritual and physical – characterise his oeuvre; indeed, they seem to have become his trademark.
+Kieślowski is a painter of emotions, a director defined by his sensitivity towards the human condition.
+He shows, rather than tells, with an impeccable attention to detail.
+Melancholy settings – both spiritual and physical – characterize his oeuvre; indeed, they seem to have become his trademark.
 The Double Life of Véronique (1991) is a perfect example.
-Nominated for 8 Golden Globes, the film is a dive into the metaphysical recesses of human psychology.
-In this defining work, Kieślowski examines the potential for a spiritual connection, intangible but powerful, between people who have never met ‘in real life’.
+Nominated for eight Golden Globes, the film is a dive into the metaphysical recesses of human psychology.
+In this defining work, Kieślowski examines the potential for a spiritual connection, intangible but powerful, between people who have never met ‘in real life.’

 Two years before The Double Life of Véronique, Kieślowski brought into life a project that guaranteed him international acknowledgment as one of the greatest filmmakers of his time.
-The Decalogue (made up of ten one hour films) could be described as a meditation upon the human condition in the context of the Ten Commandments, which, instead of being set in stone, are set in daily struggles.
+The Decalogue (made up of ten, one hour films) could be described as a meditation upon the human condition in the context of the Ten Commandments, which, instead of being set in stone, are set in the struggles of every day life.
 They guide the plots artfully without giving them concrete direction – the ten stories end up posing fundamental questions about human morality in an individual and collective understanding.
 Decalogue IX (‘You shall not covet your neighbour’s wife’), for instance, depicts the agony of an impotent man, who finds out that his wife has been cheating on him with a young student.
-Such dilemmas abound in the collection, as each film follows a moving, sometimes heart-wrenching path and demonstrates the use of brilliant cinematographic technique.
+Such dilemmas abound in the collection, as each film follows a moving, sometimes heart wrenching path and demonstrates the use of brilliant cinematographic technique.

 Although Kieślowski is best known for his complex feature films, he has also produced numerous documentaries and short films.
-The former offer an insightful, micro perspective on life’s little dilemmas; they focus, with generous attention, on the workings of individual schemata.
-The Bricklayer (1973) or From a Night Porter’s Point of View (1977), for example, take the form of personal commentaries – as told by the eponymous ‘protagonists’.
-By using their seemingly simple narrations, Kieślowski manages to illustrate touching, often disturbing undercurrents in their perceptions and behaviour.
+The former offer an insightful, micro perspective on the dilemmas of life.
+They focus, with generous attention, on the workings of individual schemata.
+The Bricklayer (1973) or From a Night Porter’s Point of View (1977), for example, take the form of personal commentaries – as told by the eponymous ‘protagonists.’
+By using their seemingly simple narrations, Kieślowski manages to illustrate touching, often disturbing undercurrents in their perceptions and behavior.

 A prominent member of the Polish Film School (1955-1965), Wajda is arguably the most faithful representative of Polish heritage in international cinematography.
 Intensely prolific throughout his career, he created one acclaimed masterpiece after another in the politically restricted environment that was communist Poland before 1989.